Iron rice bowl: Economic impact

-Women and the iron rice bowl
+Women

-While the New Marriage Law was the first legal document under the Communist Party which was supposed to guarantee women's rights, women were still largely unprotected under the New Marriage Law.
-The establishment of the All-China Democratic Women's Federation (ACWF) did not help to improve women's status significantly.
+While 1950's New Marriage Law was the first legal document under the Communist Party which was supposed to guarantee women's rights, women were still largely unprotected.
+Nor did the establishment of the All-China Democratic Women's Federation (ACWF) help to improve women's status significantly.
 In order to achieve gender equality, women needed to join the labor force as men did.
 However, neither the CCP nor the ACWF tried to create jobs for most women because China's economy had not yet grown enough to be capable of including so many women in the labor force.
 As a result, even after 1949, most Chinese women in rural areas still did not join the workforce: most women's lives stayed the same.
 They remained at home as caretakers.
 Only educated women were given part-time jobs opportunities.

 Although the Great Leap Forward was a failure, women's employment opportunities were improving during that period.
 Unrealistic quotas were set, both in industry and in agriculture.
 In order to achieve mass production, a larger labor force was necessary.
 Therefore, men were mobilized to work on mining, irrigation or the other industrial projects while agricultural work, which was traditionally taken care of by men, was left behind.
 In order to maintain agricultural work, women were mobilized to do the agricultural work.
 Because both men and women were working outside, the CCP founded dining halls to supply food for all workers and collective childcare.
 Women were liberated to a certain extent from their domestic work because the CCP needed their labor to accelerate production.
 Although women were finally able to go out to work, they sacrificed their health during that time period: they suffered from lack of nutrition and overwork.